Frequently Asked Questions

 Pricing for all our machines is “turn-key” which means that everything you need to be fully operational is included, there are no options, extras or hidden charges.
 Freight charges are the only additional expense.
 The purchase price of our machines includes installation, training, a full two-year parts, and labor warranty, as well as software updates and lifetime remote diagnostics and support*.
 We utilize Team Viewer for remote support which enables us to offer nearly instant technical support and virtually eliminates the need for on-site technical support visits. * some restrictions may apply

 We have technicians located throughout the United States to ensure that someone is always nearby for the few service calls that actually require an on-site visit from one of our technical services team.

-Our US headquarters for sales, remote support, parts, and materials inventory is centrally located in Boulder, Colorado.
+Our US headquarters for sales, remote support, parts, and materials inventory is centrally located in Thornton, Colorado.
 Our facility in Foothill Ranch, CA is our state-of-the-art showroom and is strictly by appointment only.

 How long does it take to get a new machine?

 We move fast!
 We carry a full inventory of machines that are fully assembled, packaged, crated and ready to ship within 24 hours of purchase.
 Delivery to facilities within the continental US can be expected in 5 business days or less.
 We have completely eliminated the long lead times of 8-12 weeks that are customary for many manufacturers.
 We can be on-site to set up your new machine and train your operators the week after it is delivered.